Decline of the Byzantine Empire: Compromised borders

 The cumulative result of perpetually insecure borders was a mostly gradual, though at times dire, inability to respond to major threats simultaneously and a continual drain on fiscal and military resources.
 Throughout the 1040s and onward, Byzantium's defensive wars would prove a constant strain on the budget.
 And if the main imperial army was in one location, that would come at the cost of not being able to respond to another location.
 When in the 1050s to 1080s three new fronts opened at the same time, Byzantium was unable to field sufficient resources to meet all three effectively.
 These fronts never totally closed, only compounding the problem and leaving Byzantium ripe for damage from a powerful opponent, as it would suffer in the 1080s to the Seljuks and 1204 to the fourth crusade.

-Conflict with Crusaders and Turks

-Crusaders
+Latin Crusaders

 Though the Crusades assisted Byzantium in driving back some of the Turks, they went far beyond the military assistance envisaged by Alexios I.